 Make technology work for you.
 Receive one-on-one assistance with technology including: setting up your iPhone, online budgeting and participating in telehealth services.
 Get your FREE support today by clicking here: Calendly - Chris Terry

 Schedule your TECH TALK today.

-At RCASA, we believe that every survivor – no matter their gender, age, race, religion, income, ability, ethnicity, or sexual orientation – deserves support.
+At RCASA, we believe that every survivor – no matter their gender, age, race, religion, income, ability, ethnicity, gender identification or sexual orientation – deserves support.

 Ultimately, sexual violence is about an offender exerting power and control over someone else; it is never a survivor's fault.

 There are short- and long-term effects of sexual violence, and typically, recovery is not linear.
 No matter where you are, or where your loved one is, in the process,

 By connecting clients to community resources, we help to ensure continuity of care and a successful healing process.

 Our goal is for every survivor to receive the support they deserve, both in the immediate crisis and in the long-term.